contember/prometheus-rds-service-discovery/README.md

 Before you start monitoring your AWS RDS clusters, follow these steps to set up the service discovery:

 1. Define the port on which you want to run your app by setting the `$PORT` environment variable.
 The default fallback port is `8080`.
-2. Define the `$AWS_REGION` environment variable with your desired AWS region.
-Ensure AWS credentials are properly configured if needed.
+2. Ensure AWS credentials are properly configured if needed.
 (This service is ECS and EKS ready, so container credentials can also be used.)

 To configure clusters for discovery, follow this naming convention:
-- `SCRAPER_0_CLUSTER=my-cluster-1`
+- `SCRAPER_0_CLUSTER_ARN=arn:aws:rds:<aws-region>:<aws-account-id>:cluster:<cluster-identify>`
-- `SCRAPER_0_REGION=us-east-1`
+- `SCRAPER_1_CLUSTER_ARN=arn:aws:rds:<aws-region>:<aws-account-id>:cluster:<cluster-identify>`

-You can configure N scraper clusters by incrementing the number in the middle of the environment variable name (e.g., `SCRAPER_1_CLUSTER=my-cluster-2`, `SCRAPER_1_REGION=us-west-2`, and so on).
+You can configure N scraper clusters by incrementing the number in the middle of the environment variable name.
-This service supports multi-region clusters discovery.
+This service supports multi-region and multi-account clusters discovery.

 ---